Herbert Howells | George Dyson

 George Dyson | Herbert Howells

-Paul has recently completed a large-scale (approx: 300,000 words) biography and study of works of Sir George Dyson which will be published by Boydell and Brewer sometime in 2012.
+Paul has recently completed a large-scale (approx: 300,000 words) biography and study of works of Sir George Dyson which will be published by Boydell and Brewer in the summer of 2014.
 This site will advise of progress towards publication.

 Sir George Dyson (1883-1964) was a remarkable composer, educator, administrator and, through his long work with the Carnegie UK Trust, philanthropist.
 It is hoped that this book will open the eyes and ears of the music loving public to the life and music of a composer who wrote outstandingly lovely music in many genres.
 Little of his music has remained in the repertoire except his two sets of evening canticles in D and F for the Anglican liturgy of Evensong.
 Only perhaps the Canterbury Pilgrims has stayed on the radar of some choral societies and achieved some recent performances.
 But much remains to be rediscovered even though almost all his output is now available on disc.